phillbush/paginator/README.md

 ## Customization
 Paginator can be customized by setting the following X resources.

-* `Paginator.background`:
-  Color of a desktop miniature.
-* `Paginator.foreground`:
-  Color of the current desktop miniature.
 * `Paginator.separatorColor`:
   Color of the separator between desktop miniatures.
-* `Paginator.topShadowColor`:
-  Color of the light shadow around Paginator.
-* `Paginator.bottomShadowColor`:
-  Color of the heavy shadow around Paginator.
 * `Paginator.activeBackground`:
   Color of the miniature of the active window.
 * `Paginator.activeBorderColor`: